 Users, Roles, and Permissions

-Oracle Linux Virtualization Manager has two types of user domains: local and external.
-During
+Oracle Linux Virtualization Manager supports two types of user domains:

-You can create extra users on the internal domain using
+You can create additional users in the internal (legacy AAA) domain using the

-ovirt-aaa-jdbc-tool command utility.
-For more information about creating
+ovirt-aaa-jdbc-tool utility.
+For more information, see Administering User

-users, see Administering User and Group Accounts from the Command Line in the Oracle Linux Virtualization Manager: Administration
+and Group Accounts from the Command Line in the Oracle Linux Virtualization Manager: Administrator's

 Guide.